lesa-hettiarachchi/Titanic-ML/README.md

 ## Future Work 🚀

-- Add more features (Embarked, Siblings or spouses, Parents or childern)
+- Add more features (Deck from Cabin, Title)

 - Handle missing data more intelligently